shigeya/jekyll-category-archive-plugin/README.md

 {% categorylink foo %}This is a link to foo{% endcategorylink %}
 ```

 Would create a link to the category archive of `foo` with the content "This is a link to foo".
+In
+addition, if the name of a variable is specified instead of a category, the variable will be
+expanded every time the tag block is rendered.

 # Copyright